 - Tax and estate planning aspects of owning and disposing of art

-We provide effective, discrete advice, preserving and protecting our clients’ reputation and of the art works with which they are concerned.
+We provide effective, discrete advice, preserving and protecting our clients’ reputation and the art works with which they are concerned.
 Where appropriate, we work with an extensive international network of trusted legal and professional advisers and art experts to serve their needs.

 Our lawyers have assisted a German art gallery with the recovery of a major expressionist oil painting misappropriated in Paris, traced to London, and recovered by us on the same day through injunction proceedings in the High Court.
 Recent instructions included advising an American artist on a large scale installation in Liverpool and a Japanese photographer on an English gallery contract.